Hideo Sasaki Foundation Board of Directors

 Chair

 Mary Anne Ocampo practices as an urban design principal at Sasaki and lectures at MIT on subjects of urban resilience in socio-economically and environmentally vulnerable contexts.
-As Chair of the Board of Trustees, Mary Anne shapes the Sasaki Foundation’s strategic direction alongside Executive Director Jennifer Lawrence.
+As chair of the Hideo Sasaki Foundation Board of Trustees, Mary Anne shapes the foundation’s strategic direction alongside Executive Director Jennifer Lawrence.
 In addition, she focuses on advocating for social justice through design for communities around the world, while simultaneously expanding the design profession to welcome more diverse perspectives.

 Mary Anne’s professional practice spans the globe, from Afghanistan to the Philippines.
 In both design practice and academia she works to improve urban conditions by creating more liveable, sustainable, and equitable environments with the partnership of local communities, academia, government, private industry, and the broader design community.
 She published an in-depth article in The Plan on her Philippines work with the World Bank and MIT.